bede/tictax/README.md

 Codex and EBI APIs.
 Capable of hundreds of requests per second with short queries.

-Scientific names and lineages are retrieved through chained requests to the EBI taxonomy or a local `ete3` database if available, and annotated within fasta description fields for easy viewing and parsing.
+Scientific names and lineages are retrieved through chained requests to the EBI taxonomy and annotated within fasta description fields for easy viewing and parsing.

 ## Command line usage
 ```